 The Driving Test was last updated in December 2017

 1. The Independent Driving section of the test changed from 10 minutes to 20 minutes - roughly half of the test.

 2. Following directions from a Sat Nav - 4 out of 5 test candidates are asked to follow directions in the Independent Drive from a Sat Nav.

 3. The reversing manoeuvres changed - you are asked to do one of the following: A parallel park at the side of the road or drive into a parking bay and reverse out or pull up on the right-hand

 side of the road, reverse for two car lengths and rejoin the traffic.

 4. The Show Me question is asked while the candidiate is driving, the Tell Me question is still asked at the start of the test before the candidate starts driving.

 1. The pass mark did not changed - you will pass the test if you make no more than 15 driving faults and no serious or dangerous faults

 2. The examiner still assesses the test in the same way as before, the same things still count as faults - so it still does not matter if you go the wrong way as long as you don't make a fault

 when doing so.

 3. The overall time of the driving test stayed the same - approximately 40 minutes.

 4. The cost is still the same - £62 for weekdays and £75 for evenings and Saturday tests (only when provided by the DVSA)

-All Learn in a MINI pupils will be fully trained in all aspects of the new test and of course much more as well!
+All Learn in a MINI pupils will be fully trained in all aspects of the latest test and of course much more as well!